DeanHazineh/DFlat-tensorflow/readme.md

 ### (b) install and run locally:

-Note that git LFS should be installed if not already via `git lfs install` at the terminal.
-Next install the local repository to your venv by entering the following in terminal:
+Install the local repository to your venv by entering the following in terminal:
 ```
 git clone https://github.com/DeanHazineh/DFlat
 pip install .
 ```
-If there are unexpected issues with the pip install, try to install the package via: `python setup.py install clean`.
+If there are unexpected issues with the pip install, try to install the package via: `python setup.py install`.
 This was needed on google collab but not for local builds for some unknown reason.

 ## Future Notes: